xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 ![Recovering - 4][recovering_4]
 ![Recovering - 5][recovering_5]

-I also recorded more data when the vehicle making turns, in order to offering more data to the model to learn how to turn a corner.
-This was a process much similar to recording more laps but turning off recording when the vehicle was driving straightly, and focusing on making turns smoothly.
+I also recorded more data when the vehicle was making turns, in order to offering more data to the model to learn how to turn a corner.
+This was a process much similar to taking more laps but turning off recording when the vehicle was driving straight, and focusing on making turns smoothly.

-To augment the data sat, I also flipped images and angles.
+To augment the data set, I flipped images and angles.
 By looking at the visualization of data points I've collected:

 ![Data visualization][data_vis1]